pga2rn/simple-sqlite3-orm/README.md

     ]
     entry_token: bytes

-    # A custom type that defines validator/serializer in pydantic way,
+    # A custom type that defines serializer/deserializer in pydantic way,
     #   this custom type is serialized into bytes and stored as BLOB in database.
     special_attrs: Annotated[SpecialAttrsType, TypeAffinityRepr(bytes), ConstrainRepr("NOT NULL")]

+# ------ Helper TypedDict for MyTable ------ #

 class MyTableCols(TypedDict, total=False):
     # no need to copy and paste the full type annotations from the actual TableSpec,
-    #   only the actual type is needed
+    #   only the actual type is needed.
     entry_id: int
     entry_type: Literal["A", "B", "C"]
     entry_token: bytes
     special_attrs: SpecialAttrsType
 ```

+For a more complicated example, see[sample_db](tests/sample_db).

 ### Define your database as code